Pierre II Mignard

-Pierre II Mignard (20 February 1640 – 10 April 1725) was a French architect and painter.
+Pierre II Mignard (20 February 1640 – 10 April 1725) was an architect and painter.
 He was the son of painter Nicolas Mignard and the younger brother of Paul Mignard, a portrait painter.

 Biography

 Pierre II Mignard was born and died in Avignon.

 In 1671, he became one of the first eight members of the Académie royale d'architecture created by Louis XIV.